TheNetworg/oauth2-azure/README.md

 #### Advanced flow

 The [Authorization Code Grant Flow](https://msdn.microsoft.com/en-us/library/azure/dn645542.aspx) is a little bit different for Azure Active Directory.
-Instead of scopes, you specify the resource which you would like to access - there is a param `$provider->authWithResource` which will automatically populate the `resource` param of request with the value of either `$provider->resource` or `$provider->urlAPI`.
-This feature is mostly intended for v2.0 endpoint of Azure AD (see more [here](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/#scopes-not-resources)).
+Instead of scopes, you specify the resource which you would like to access - there is a param `$provider->resource` (`null` on default) which will automatically populate the `resource` param of request with its value.
+If you plan to use v2.0 endpoint of Azure AD or Azure AD B2C you can disregard this and use [scopes](#scopes) (see more [here](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/#scopes-not-resources)).

 #### Using custom parameters